 The asset's book value has little relationship with its fair market value, and proper accounting methods take this into consideration.
 It is a GAAP measure that's equal to the company's original cost minus accumulated depreciation.
 Accumulated depreciation is equal to the sum of all depreciation expenses recorded to date, with respect to that particular asset.

 Small companies generally do not record asset disposals every year, and large gains or losses on the disposal of assets are typically treated as nonrecurring items, adjusted out of earnings for analysis purposes.

-EBITDA is the earnings or cash flow stream -- it can be considered both -- that investors assign the most importance to when analyzing financial performance.
+According to Investopedia, EBITDA is an acronym that stands for earnings before interest, taxes, depreciation, and amortization.
+EBITDA is the earnings or cash flow stream – it can be considered both – that investors assign the most importance to when analyzing financial performance.
 If not broken out separately on the income statement, EBITDA is calculated by adding interest expense, depreciation and amortization costs back to pretax income.
 The resulting cash flow stream is free of the effects of the decisions made by management with respect to the company's capital structure and asset depreciation methods.

-Investors value being able to analyze income solely from operations, because it provides an indication of the company's intrinsic value.
+Investors value being able to analyze income solely from operations, because it provides an indication of the company's intrinsic value, therefore giving them a good idea about how to best invest their money.
 The company's fair market value is based on the premise that a hypothetical investor could purchase the company and incorporate an optimal capital structure.
 Depreciation schedules can also be changed with no real impact on the company's operations.